 "My experience of studying French and Spanish at Queen's has been incredible.
 The classes and year abroad experience have really helped me improve my languages, but what I have loved most about this course has been the opportunity to learn about so much more than just the languages themselves.
 It has given me a passion for studying culture, history and literature from France and Spain."

 Emily Rankin Joint French and Spanish student

-- e: admissions@qub.ac.uk - Course information
+- e: admissions@qub.ac.uk t: +44 (0)28 9097 3838 - Course information e: c.moran@qub.ac.uk t: +44 (0)28 9097 3147 w: qub.ac.uk/ael

-Dr Maeve McCusker Subject Lead, French School of Arts, English and Languages e: m.mccusker@qub.ac.uk t: +44 (0) 28 9097 3680 w qub.ac.uk/ael